gandhipruthvi/portfolio-website/README.md

-Here’s a professional and detailed `README.md` file for your GitHub repository.
-It includes information about the technology used, the purpose of the website, and step-by-step instructions to clone and run the project.

----

 # Portfolio Website

 Welcome to my **Portfolio Website**!
 This is a modern, responsive, and interactive portfolio built using React and Vite.
 The website showcases my skills, projects, and work experience in a visually appealing way.
 It also includes cool animations like the **Magnet Lines** effect and a dynamic dark/light mode toggle.